THE BEST CARBON CLINCHER WHEELS

 Do they perform with the best?
 No. Will you notice a big performance improvement coming off a pair of stock wheels on a $2500 to $5000 bike?
 Definitely.
 Are they better than alloy wheels that cost around the same amount?
 I do believe so with the exception of superior alloy braking.
 Will you notice a performance difference between these and the Best Performer Zipp 303 NSW?
 An enthusiast with some carbon wheel experience surely would.
 But, if you aren’t willing (or can’t afford) to pay roughly twice the price for the Best Performer Zipp 303s, this is the best value – the best performer in the value price range.

-With the newest generation Assault, the name has varied somewhat (Assault, Assault SLG, Assault Tubeless) and there is also a disc brake version of the same wheelset (called the Assault Disc Brake, reviewed here).
-Before you buy the current generation Assault, I encourage you to double-check that it indeed is the current generation (2015 or later).
-If you aren’t sure, feel free to send me a link to the one you are considering in the comment section and I will check it for you.
+Before you buy an Assault, I encourage you to double-check that it indeed is the current generation (as shown in the photo above).
+If you aren’t sure, feel free to send me a link to the one you are considering (email@example.com) and I will check it for you.

 Here are the selection criteria that make up each of the groups mentioned above:

-Performance: Versatility, aerodynamics, stiffness, acceleration, comfort, handling and braking are the key measures I’ve used to assess all-around wheelset performance.
+Performance: Versatility, aerodynamics, stiffness, acceleration, comfort, handling and braking are the key measures I’ve used to assess all-around carbon clincher wheelset performance.

 The most desirable all-around wheels will provide the versatility to ride all the different types of terrain (hills, flats, false flats, straights, corners, sprints, mountains, fast downhills, windy roads) that you’ll experience and a range of training and many events (club races, centuries, club, charity, group rides) you’ll do, without compromise.